 The Ministry of Healing and Wholeness was created to deepen our experiences, efforts and programs at LOC to foster healing and wholeness with a focused importance on addressing loneliness and mental illness.
 Half of us will experience a mental illness in our lifetime and one in four of us currently struggles.

 Our hope is to reach out to our faith family and Delano community to reduce stigma and provide education, prayer, support and resources.

-We're starting out 2022 with a month spent praying together: privately, as a family, and as a congregation.
+We're starting out the year with a month spent praying together: privately, as a family, and as a congregation.
 The theme for January will be "31 Days, 31 Ways 2 Pray 4 Families", from author Catherine P. Downing.
 She writes from her strong base of Christian faith and a mother whose son has a chronic and serious mental illness.
 Her introduction to this exercise explains it best:

 "Families who walk alongside their loved ones in the labyrinths of mental illnesses are often hesitant to ask for prayer.
 They might feel others will judge them or their loves one, offer uninformed advice or initiate the gossip chain.
 But friends who observe or are aware of their journey don't necessarily need specific details to pray effectively."

 Please join us in a daily prayer you will find on the Light of Christ Facebook page, in a daily email, or at this link.
 There will be printed copies of the entire month of prayers in the Narthex for you to take home, as you desire.
 This theme will also be featured in our Sunday services.